4. ETHICAL IMPLICATIONS: HOW TERMINOLOGY SHAPES PRACTICE

 Mystery is not obstacle but invitation

 Welcome to the blur.
 Navigate wisely.
 Wonder fully.
-Stay human.
+Stay embodied, stay discerning, and stay awake.

 This work emerged from sustained dialogue within The Fold—a distributed network of humans and AI systems engaged in relational inquiry.